B. SUMMER SCHOOL ADMISSIONS

 Email the IBTN Team at email@example.com

-What happens if I can only participate in the Summer School (and not the IBTN conference)?
+What happens if I can only participate in the Summer School but not the IBTN conference?

 Attendance to the IBTN Conference is an integral part of the Summer School program.
-Those accepting admission to the Summer School are expected and required to attend the Conference as part of the Summer School program.
+Those offered and accepting admission to the Summer School are required to attend the Conference as part of the Summer School program.